Alina Portfolio – A Modern Next.js Portfolio Template Documentation

 Documentation

 You are currently reading the documentation!
 This guide covers installation, customization, content management, and common troubleshooting tips.
-Please ensure you've read through the relevant sections before seeking further assistance.
+Please make sure you've reviewed the relevant sections before reaching out for further assistance.

 Frequently Asked Questions (FAQ)

-Before contacting support, check our FAQ section (if available, often on the product page or a dedicated support page) for quick answers to common queries.
+Before contacting support, please check our FAQ section (if available—typically on the product page or a dedicated support page) for quick answers to common questions.

 Contacting Support

-If you cannot find a solution in the documentation or FAQ, please reach out to our support team through the following channels:
+If you cannot find a solution in the documentation or FAQ, feel free to contact our support team through the following methods:

-• Themeforest/Creative Market Comments Section: If you purchased the template from a marketplace like Themeforest, you can often post questions in the item's comments section.
-Please note that public comments may have limitations on personal data sharing.
+- ThemeForest / Creative Market Comments: If you purchased this template from a marketplace like ThemeForest, you may also post your question in the item's comments section.
+Please be aware that public comments may limit the amount of personal information you can share.

-• Clear Description of the Issue: Explain what you're trying to do, what's happening, and what you expect to happen.
+- A Clear Description of the Issue: What you were trying to do, what went wrong, and what you expected.

 10. Credits & License